microsoft/nni/docs/en_US/Compression/QuickStart.rst

 Step2.
 Choose a pruner and compress the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First instantiate the chosen pruner with your model and configuration as arguments, then invoke ``compress()`` to compress your model.
-Note that, some algorithms may check gradients for compressing, so we may also define an optimizer and pass it to the pruner.
+Note that, some algorithms may check gradients for compressing, so we may also define a trainer, an optimizer, a criterion and pass them to the pruner.

 .. code-block:: python